Phantom (musical): Background

-The Yeston/Kopit musical was finally produced by Theater Under the Stars in 1991 under the official title Phantom.
+The Yeston/Kopit musical was finally produced by Theatre Under The Stars (Houston) in 1991 under the official title Phantom.
 The piece has since received over 1,000 productions around the world.
 Yeston refers to Phantom as "the greatest hit never to be produced on Broadway."
 Yeston and Kopit's Phantom is more operetta-like in style than Lloyd Webber's, seeking to reflect the 1890s period in its score, and seeks to project a French atmosphere to reflect its Parisian setting.
 Its story offers a deeper exploration of the phantom's past and his relationship with Gérard Carrière, the head of the Opera House.
 The character Raoul does not feature at all in the story.